 The atelier has been left almost intact, similar to the wonderful Musée de Camondo in the 17th arrondissement, where you feel as though the family is out and will be back for dinner at any second.
 The desk exhibited in the studio (an unpretentious plank set on a pair of sawhorses) is the one the artist used from 1962, and a pair of his reading glasses have been left alongside a pin cushion and drawing pens.
 As you walk through this nostalgic inner sanctum, it’s impossible not to see YSL in your mind’s eye, crafting jewel-encrusted dresses and fingering priceless fabrics.

 We had been feeling a little forlorn since the fabulous sell-out blockbuster Christian Dior exhibition closed earlier in the year, but morale is restored since the arrival of these two new museums in Paris!
-Do not hesitate to include them in your itineraries when you are visiting or to contact the Travel Design Team at [email protected] for more information about purchasing your tickets or for assistance with planning your vacation.
+Do not hesitate to include them in your itineraries when you are visiting or to contact Natalie at [email protected] for more information about purchasing your tickets or for assistance with planning your vacation.

 Tips for Visiting the New Museums in Paris